+'''

+pGC->funcs->CopyGC(pGCSrc, mask, pGCDst)

+GCPtr pGCSrc;

-pGC->funcs->CopyGC(pGCSrc, mask, pGCDst) GCPtr pGCSrc; unsigned long mask; GCPtr pGCDst;
+unsigned long mask;

+GCPtr pGCDst;

+'''

 This routine is called by DIX when a GC is being copied to another GC.
-This is for situations where dynamically allocated chunks of memory are hanging off a GC devPrivates field which need to be transferred to the destination GC.
+This is for situations where dynamically allocated chunks of memory are stored in the GC's dynamic devPrivates and need to be transferred to the destination GC.

+'''

+pGC->funcs->DestroyGC(pGC)

-pGC->funcs->DestroyGC(pGC) GCPtr pGC;
+GCPtr pGC;

+'''